Retired LCDR Carl Jewett

 Asbestos, a naturally occurring mineral, is capable of absorbing and resisting heat.
 These properties made asbestos highly valued anywhere a fire was possible.
 It became an industrial protectant and building material during the 20th century for wires, pipes, boilers, insulation, ovens and much more.

-The use of asbestos wasn’t limited to just boilers.
+Asbestos hazards in boiler rooms weren’t limited to just the boilers themselves.
 There were many ways to implement asbestos to prevent fires in a flammable room like a boiler room.
 Asbestos may have been in the insulation within the walls of the boiler room, the floor, the ceiling, piping and more.
 The use of asbestos in boilers and boiler rooms makes boilermakers and technicians among some of the high-risk occupations for asbestos exposure.

 In one study published in the International Journal of Radiation Biology, boiler technicians were mentioned as facing a high risk of exposure.
 Another scientific journal article states pipe and boiler insulation contains more asbestos than any other building material.